 Paid leave 7.0 6.9 7.3

-The Employer Costs for Employee Compensation for December 2014 is scheduled to be released
+The Employer Costs for Employee Compensation for March 2015 is scheduled to be released on

 Employer Costs for Employee Compensation data on total compensation, wages and salaries, and

 benefits in private industry are produced annually for 15 metropolitan areas.
 Metropolitan area data will

 be included in the March 2015 news release on June 10, 2015.
 For further information about

 metropolitan area ECEC estimates see the September 2009 article: “BLS Introduces New Employer